radek-kowalczyk-39/operation-fight-putin/README.rst

   `ftdjjjj <https://t.me/ftdjjjj/2592>`_: "Here you will see: The most brutal footage of the war, interrogations 18+, dead Russians, exclusives and all the horrors of war"
 - https://twitter.com/ZelenskyyUa: President of Ukraine
 - https://twitter.com/DefenceU: Official page of the Ministry of Defense of Ukraine 🇺🇦
+- https://myrotvorets.center: Peacemaker site of the Ukrainian government.
+"Center for Research of Signs of Crimes against the National Security of Ukraine"

 News
 ====